Afrodisiac (Brandy album): Singles

 Excluding the buzz track "Turn It Up" released in November 2003, Afrodisiac produced three official singles.
 "Talk About Our Love" was released as the album's lead single on March 28, 2004.
-While the song was critically appreciated, it achieved mediocre commercial success worldwide–peaking only at number 36 on the US Billboard Hot 100–but managed to reach the top ten on the UK Singles Chart and the US Hot Singles Sales.
+While the song was critically appreciated, it achieved limited commercial success worldwide—peaking only at number 36 on the US Billboard Hot 100— though managing to reach the top ten on the UK Singles Chart and the US Hot Singles Sales.

 In North America, "Who Is She 2 U" was released as the album's second and final single.
-Suffering from low airplay, the song never made it out of the lower half of the Billboard Hot 100 and emerged as one of Norwood's lowest-charting singles, peaking at number 85.
-In March 2005, the song also received a limited release in Europe to promote the release of Norwood's first greatest hits album The Best of Brandy (2005), but failed to chart or sell noticeably, reaching only number 50 on the UK Singles Chart.
+Suffering from low airplay, the song never made it out of the lower half of the Billboard Hot 100 and emerged as one of Brandy's lowest-charting singles, peaking at number 85.
+In March 2005, the song also received a limited release in Europe to promote the release of her first greatest hits album The Best of Brandy (2005), but failed to chart or sell noticeably, reaching only number 50 on the UK Singles Chart.

 Outside the United States, the title track served as the album's second single.
 Released to greater success than "Talk About Our Love" in almost all the countries it was released in, the song reached number eleven in the United Kingdom and made it to top thirty in France and Ireland.
 Plans for a fourth single, including contender "I Tried", failed to materialize.